What is Big Climb?

 How long will it take for gifts to be processed and counted towards my fundraising total?

 Online donations are processed automatically and immediately applied to your fundraising total.
-Gifts made by check or money order will be processed and applied to your fundraising total within 48 hours of being received by the LLS Washington Alaska chapter office.
-Please note: Mail processing will be delayed due to COVID-19.
+Gifts made by check or money order will be processed and applied to your fundraising total within 48 hours of being received by the LLS PNW donation team at P.O.
+Box 102488, Pasadena, CA 91189-2488.
+Please note: Cash and check processing will be delayed if checks are sent to our LLS local office.

 How do I know if my company has a matching gift program and how do I use it?